 3. Use pay raises on your mortgage

-One way to find extra cash to put toward your mortgage: apply raises from your job.
+One way to find extra cash to put toward your mortgage: apply raises and bonuses from your job.

 This strategy works best for those who get regular raises over and above minor cost of living adjustments.
 If you aren’t expecting to see your income increase anytime soon, this strategy might not be the best option to start with.

 4. Pay extra each month